R. Prophet: 2005–present

-2007–09

-In 2007, R. Prophet went on to pursue his solo career, traveling to Houston, Texas to record his first hit single, "Run Tell The DJ To Crank it" with former Cash Money producer Mannie Fresh.
-The single was an instant hit generating over 2500 spins (radio) after its independent release.
-Following the success of his hit single, R. Prophet performed on-stage with the likes of Nelly, Ludacris, T.I., Young Buck, and Yung Joc.

-In 2008, R. Prophet was also featured in Hilary Duff's single "Reach Out" from her album, "Best of Hilary Duff".
+In 2007, R. Prophet went on to pursue his solo career, traveling to Houston, Texas to record his first single, "Run Tell The DJ To Crank it" with former Cash Money producer Mannie Fresh.
+R. Prophet performed on-stage with the likes of Nelly, Ludacris, T.I., Young Buck, and Yung Joc.
+In 2008, R. Prophet was featured in Hilary Duff's single "Reach Out" from her album, "Best of Hilary Duff".
 However, he was not officially credited for this.

-2010

-In 2010, R. Prophet relocated to Los Angeles, California to further pursue his solo career; producing, writing, and recording for several artists, as well as himself.
-In 2011, R. Prophet teamed with Hugo Ferreira of Tantric to record tracks joining rock and hip-hop.

-2013

-On April 20, 2013, Prophet was brutally beaten and arrested by Kentucky State Police after surviving being tased 15 times.
-TMZ released exclusive photos of R. Prophet badly beaten with bruises on his arms, wrists, and legs.

-2015
+On April 20, 2013, Prophet was beaten, tased and arrested by Kentucky State Police, who told TMZ he was highly intoxicated, walked directly into traffic and was a danger to himself and others.
+He said it was "definitely racial profiling" while the police said he resisted arrest and kicked out the back window of a police car.
+In his 2020 autobiography, he writes that the grand jury found "no true bill," so the charges against him were dismissed.

-On July 22, 2015, R. Prophet appeared on an episode of MTV's Catfish: The TV Show as the show's second celebrity client, after Broadway actress Tracie Thoms.
+On July 22, 2015, R. Prophet appeared as a potential "catfish" victim on Season 4, Episode 13, of MTV's Catfish.
+In 2020, he published his autobiography, Grams To Grammys: How Ryan Prophet went from Selling Grams to being Nominated for the Grammys.

-2016

-R. Prophet developed hip-hop educational tools for children.
-He was also acting, recording his solo album (tentatively called "Genesis"), and writing and producing for other mainstream artists.
-He began independently executive producing films and television shows (e.g., "Hip Hop Boot Camp"), and ghost writing.

-2019

-R. Prophet signs major distribution deal with SONY music/Orchard in a joint venture with That Rabbit distribution set to release debut single "Jesse James" February 1.

 Awards and honors

-R. Prophet was appointed to the Board & Advisory Council of the Muhammad Ali Center.
+R. Prophet was appointed to the former Advisory Council of the Muhammad Ali Center.

-Due to the contributions made by R. Prophet and Nappy Roots in the state of Kentucky and abroad, Governor of Kentucky, Paul E. Patton declared September 16, 2002 as "Nappy Roots Day", as well as the members of the group being officially declared "Kentucky colonels", the highest title of honor bestowed by the Commonwealth of Kentucky.
+Due to the contributions made by R. Prophet and Nappy Roots in the state of Kentucky and abroad, Governor Paul E. Patton declared Sept.
+16, 2002, as "Nappy Roots Day" and members of the group were inducted into the "Honorable Order of Kentucky Colonels," the highest civic honor bestowed by the Commonwealth of Kentucky.